 BC, DE, IX and other flags corrupt.
+All other registers preserved.

 The read stream must be newly opened (by CAS IN OPEN).
 If the stream has been used for character access (by calling CAS IN CHAR or CAS TEST EOF) then it is not possible to directly read the file.
 Neither is it possible to directly read from the file more than once.
 (Any attempt to do so will corrupt the copy of the file read.)